 Reasons to Pay Your Mortgage According to Schedule

 Paying your mortgage according to the 30 or 15-year payment schedule also has its own set of benefits.
 This is especially true with the record low-interest rates on mortgages we’ve been enjoying over the last few years.

 I’ve seen mortgage rates as low as 3.25% on a 30 year fixed mortgage.
 I find it extremely hard to believe that interest rates on your savings accounts won’t increase to exceed the rate on your mortgage payment during some period of the next 30 years.

 Inflation also helps when you don’t prepay your loan.
 Over time, the value of money slowly erodes.
 A candy bar that used to cost a nickel decades ago now may cost almost a dollar today.
 The same thing will happen with the money you use to pay your mortgage payments.
 In 20 years when you make the same $1,000 mortgage payment you’re making today, assuming you’re using a fixed rate mortgage, the cost will be much lower in real terms.

-Instead of prepaying your mortgage, you could invest your money.
-Due to extremely low interest rates, most people assume investing over the long term will provide higher returns than prepaying your mortgage.
-No one can say for sure whether or not investing will turn out better than prepaying your mortgage.
-However, investing does allow you to access your money at any time unlike prepaying your mortgage.
-You just may have to take a financial haircut to get it.
+Instead of prepaying your mortgage to pay off house early, you could invest your money.
+Due to extremely low-interest rates, most people assume investing over the long term will provide higher returns than prepaying your mortgage.
+No one can say for sure whether or not investing will turn out better than paying off mortgage faster.
+However, investing does allow you to access your money at any time, though you just may have to take a financial haircut to get it.